Uriel-David/Desafio_Integer_PHP-Laravel/README.md

 is to call the env from test instead of development.

-Remembering that you will need to copy the .env.example to an .env file to start the project and probably use the `sail artisan key:generate` command.
+Remembering that you will need to copy the .env.example to an .env file to start the project and probably use the `./vendor/bin/sail artisan key:generate` command.